Boris Johnson and Tory ministers entitled to £420,000 severance pay for resigning

 In some cases ministers were in office for just two days, having been installed by Boris Johnson in the death throes of his premiership, and then quitting.

-And Boris Johnson is in line for a taxpayer handout of £18,860.
+And Boris Johnson himself is in line for a taxpayer handout of £18,860.

 The payments have raised eyebrows in the past because ministers are not becoming unemployed, but simply returning to the backbenches – where they will still be paid a basic salary of £84,144 a year.